Juvenile Justice Consulting & Family Advisory

 Where to Start

 The first step is a 90-minute intake session, not a sales call.
-You'll leave with real information and a clear picture of what your child needs next.
+You'll leave with a clear picture of your child's diversion options, a written summary for your attorney, and a concrete list of what needs to happen before the hearing.

 64%